-However, rapid advances in artificial intelligence (AI) and large language models such as ChatGPT are ushering in a new marketing era that can and will change how we work.
+Rapid advances in artificial intelligence (AI) and large language models such as ChatGPT are ushering in a new marketing era that can and will change how we work.
 By embracing these technologies and following the always-on model, you can maximize your chances of success in the digital age.